s-rostami/Jenkins-Node_Server-Docker-Image-Build/README.md

 ## Build Stage:
 ---
 The build stage can be devided into two parts.
-First creating a docker image and then creating a build step. the following files were created and pusehed into the github:
+First creating a docker image and then creating a build step.
+The following files were created and pushed into github:
 - Dockerfile
 - buildspec.yml
 - package.json